What Human Foods are Bad for Dogs?

 What human foods are bad for dogs?

-Many foods dogs should not eat are a common ingredient.
 Often found in cookies or candy, macadamia nuts can cause vomiting, weakness, and hyperthermia in dogs.

 Another food not to feed your dog is an onion.
 In large quantities, onions can cause gastrointestinal irritation in dogs.